 The Potters’ Guild’s classes and practice sessions have been postponed until further notice.
 Check boulderpottersguild.com to register for email updates.

 Center for Musical Arts

-The Center for Musical Arts, located at 200 E. Baseline in Lafayette, features 13 teaching studios with private and group lessons for all ages. www.comusic.org.
+The Center for Musical Arts, located at 200 E. Baseline Road in Lafayette, offers private and group lessons for all ages.
+Sessions have moved online until further notice; comusic.org.

 Intercambio offers free weekly classes around Boulder County that help participants learn English and give them information about the U.S. citizenship process and the citizenship interview.
-For locations and other details: 303-996-0275; www.intercambioweb.org.
+For locations and other details, call 303-996-0275 or visit intercambioweb.org.

 Front Range Anglers

 See listing for free fly-fishing classes under Sports Events.

 Herbalism Classes & Herb Walks

 Boulder-based herbalist, nutrition consultant and author Brigitte Mars offers a variety of herb-related workshops and classes, including short herb walks around Boulder.

 Virtual Enrichment Programs are available through Boulder Valley School District’s Lifelong Learning program, including classes in coding, playing the ukulele, cooking and art. bvsd.org/LLL.